No money? No problem!

 Just combine ground cinnamon and nutmeg with cocoa powder and cornstarch.
 The real beauty is there’s no measuring needed.
-You can whip up whatever color you desire and tweak your bronzer's hue to match your mood, etc. And don't worry if you get a bit heavy-handed with the colorful ingredients.
-Just tone it down with more corn starch.
+You can whip up whatever color you desire and tweak your bronzer's hue to match your mood.
+And don't worry if you get a bit heavy-handed with the colorful ingredients; just tone it down with more corn starch.

 Facials are great at helping you feel relaxed while helping to restore and repair tired skin.
 And one of your body's super foods can also be smeared on your face to exfoliate and rejuvenate your skin.

 Just mash up ten blueberries and combine them with one tablespoon of Greek yogurt.
-Rub the mixture on your face (don't work it too hard, you're not trying to rub it in or scrub) and then sit back and relax for 20 minutes (a great time to freshen up your nails) to allow the antioxidants in the mixture to soak in.
+Rub the mixture on your face (don't work it too hard — you're not trying to rub it in or scrub), then sit back and relax for 20 minutes to allow the antioxidants in the mixture to soak in.
 Rinse with warm water and follow-up with your favorite toner and moisturizer.

-Research says oatmeal for breakfast is good at helping you watch your weight.
-But this morning favorite can help slough off dead skin cells and rejuvenate your skin's natural glow.
+Oatmeal for breakfast is good at helping you watch your weight, but this morning favorite can help slough off dead skin cells and rejuvenate your skin's natural glow.

 Mix ground oatmeal (for the best effect, tossing it a food processor first to achieve the right texture) with 1/4 cup of warm water and two teaspoons of honey.
-Scoop it up with a spoon but instead of gulping it down, slather it on your face.
+Scoop it up with a spoon, but instead of gulping it down, slather it on your face.
 Again, your goal isn't to scrub or aggravate your face, so go easy.
-Let sit for 15 minutes then rinse away with warm water and enjoy the freshness of your skin.
+Let it sit for 15 minutes, then rinse away with warm water and enjoy the freshness of your skin.